tienpdinh/tienpdinh.github.io/about.md

 I'm Tien!

+I'm currently a Software Engineer at Voximetry, where I focus on developing Torch, a tool that uses Monte Carlo algorithm to figure out the exact dose of drug for RPT treatment.

-I'm a senior studying Computer Science with a focus on Machine Learning and Artificial Intelligence at the University of Minnesota.
+I graduated with a Bachelor's Degree in Computer Science from the University of Minnesota, Twin Cities on December 2020.

 During my college career, I have worked with [Dr. Stephen J. Guy](https://www-users.cs.umn.edu/~sjguy/) in Applied Motion Lab, where we developed a deep learning model to categorize legitimate and voluntary smiles from videos.